dscardoso/dscardoso.github.io/_pages/about.md

 The dynamics of evasion: The price cap on Russian crude exports and the amassing of the shadow fleet :  _Diego S. Cardoso, Stephen Salant, and Julien Daubanes_ ([working paper](https://www.cesifo.org/en/publications/2025/working-paper/dynamics-evasion-price-cap-russian-oil-exports-and-amassing-shadow)) ([policy brief](https://ceepr.mit.edu/workingpaper/the-dynamics-of-evasion-the-price-cap-on-russian-oil-exports-and-the-amassing-of-the-shadow-fleet/))

-Measuring the sensitivity of oil companies' reserves to the oil price :   _Saraly Andrade de Sá, Diego S. Cardoso, and Julien Daubanes_ (public version will be available soon)
+Do markets price the sensitivity of economic oil reserves?
+:   _Saraly Andrade de Sá, Diego S. Cardoso, and Julien Daubanes_ (public version will be available soon)